Sequoia Financial Advisors LLC Sells 8,567 Shares of Bank of America Co. (NYSE:BAC)

 Several other hedge funds have also bought and sold shares of BAC.
 Roundview Capital LLC lifted its holdings in shares of Bank of America by 1.5% in the 1st quarter.
 Roundview Capital LLC now owns 135,764 shares of the financial services provider’s stock worth $5,596,000 after acquiring an additional 2,013 shares during the last quarter.
 Kempen Capital Management N.V. lifted its holdings in shares of Bank of America by 34.1% in the 1st quarter.
 Kempen Capital Management N.V. now owns 1,263 shares of the financial services provider’s stock worth $52,000 after acquiring an additional 321 shares during the last quarter.
 RMR Wealth Builders lifted its holdings in shares of Bank of America by 67.2% in the 1st quarter.
 RMR Wealth Builders now owns 16,762 shares of the financial services provider’s stock worth $691,000 after acquiring an additional 6,738 shares during the last quarter.
 Boston Financial Mangement LLC lifted its holdings in shares of Bank of America by 4.1% in the 1st quarter.
 Boston Financial Mangement LLC now owns 85,709 shares of the financial services provider’s stock worth $3,533,000 after acquiring an additional 3,411 shares during the last quarter.
 Finally, Moors & Cabot Inc. lifted its holdings in shares of Bank of America by 3.4% in the 1st quarter.
 Moors & Cabot Inc. now owns 189,356 shares of the financial services provider’s stock worth $7,805,000 after acquiring an additional 6,233 shares during the last quarter.
 68.34% of the stock is currently owned by institutional investors.

-Several brokerages recently commented on BAC.
-Citigroup downgraded shares of Bank of America from a “buy” rating to a “neutral” rating and set a $40.00 target price on the stock. in a research note on Monday, November 14th.
-Oppenheimer decreased their target price on shares of Bank of America from $52.00 to $51.00 and set an “outperform” rating on the stock in a research note on Wednesday, December 28th.
-Deutsche Bank Aktiengesellschaft decreased their target price on shares of Bank of America from $51.00 to $45.00 and set a “buy” rating on the stock in a research note on Monday, September 12th.
+A number of equities research analysts have recently weighed in on BAC shares.
+Morgan Stanley lowered their price objective on shares of Bank of America from $38.00 to $37.00 and set an “equal weight” rating for the company in a report on Thursday, December 15th.
 Barclays decreased their target price on shares of Bank of America from $51.00 to $48.00 and set an “overweight” rating on the stock in a research note on Tuesday.
+BMO Capital Markets lifted their target price on shares of Bank of America from $41.00 to $42.00 in a research note on Tuesday, October 18th.
+JPMorgan Chase & Co. lifted their target price on shares of Bank of America from $35.50 to $39.00 in a research note on Wednesday, November 2nd.
 Finally, StockNews.com began coverage on shares of Bank of America in a research note on Wednesday, October 12th.
 They issued a “hold” rating on the stock.
-Six investment analysts have rated the stock with a hold rating and eight have issued a buy rating to the company.
-According to MarketBeat.com, the stock has an average rating of “Moderate Buy” and a consensus price target of $42.72.
+Six analysts have rated the stock with a hold rating and eight have issued a buy rating to the company’s stock.
+According to MarketBeat.com, the company currently has an average rating of “Moderate Buy” and a consensus price target of $42.72.

 Insider Transactions at Bank of America